 The material found in this technical report is an amalgamation of previous reports, program updates, consultant reports, and corporate releases that were available for review.
 There were no limitations put on the authors in preparation of this report with respect to the property vendor or CuMoCo's information.
 Reports and data were obtained from all parties.
-The authors have relied heavily on historical Climax Molybdenum Company (Amax) information presented by MCG, and in particular a report titled "The CUMO Molybdenite System, Boise, Idaho, A Comprehensive Summary" complied by Donald Baker, Climax Molybdenum Company dated April 1983.
+The authors have relied heavily on historical Climax Molybdenum Company (Amax) information presented by CuMoCo, and in particular a report titled "The CUMO Molybdenite System, Boise, Idaho, A Comprehensive Summary" complied by Donald Baker, Climax Molybdenum Company dated April 1983.
 This immediate area of Idaho is poorly documented in the professional literature and there are very few pertinent papers available for review.
-Co-author Gary Giroux visited the site between June 1 and June 3 2015 while co-author James H Place has not visited the site.
+Independent qualified author Gary Giroux, responsible for the resource calculation, visited the site between June 1 and June 3 2015 while co-author James H Place has not visited the site.
+Shaun M Dykes, MSc.
+(Eng), P.Geo ,a non-independent fully qualified person, has also reviewed the work done by co-author James H Place (non-qualified person) and in his professional opinion found it to be sound.
+Mr. Dykes takes responsibility for all of the sections produced by Mr. Place, as well sections for which he is responsible.
+Mr. Dykes has visited the property on numerous occasions over the past 10 years, with the latest visit between June 1 and June 3, 2015.